union-imgcross icon

 select-drop-down-arrow

-Understanding the Employer of Record System in Costa Rica
+Employer Of Record in Costa Rica

-Costa Rica is a small country located in Central America known for being a stable democracy.
 In the past, the economy was agriculture-centric.
 Today, Costa Rica has diversified into multinational corporations (MNCs) because of the growth of the finance, pharma, and ecotourism sectors, especially with the development of the Free Trade Zone.
-The country is ranked fifth in Latin America in the Human Development Index (HDI).

-Expanding into Costa Rica could boost your business significantly.
 However, the expansion process could be complicated due to entry barriers such as language.
-The regulatory framework of Costa Rica is unique and you could also encounter cultural differences.

 Speak to Skuad experts for more information about EOR solutions for Costa Rica and how we can add value to your expansion plans.